-This subsection also requires that when the Executive Branch receives credible information that Iran has tested a ballistic missile, it submits a determination to Congress whether that test is in defiance of UN Security Council Resolution 2231.
+This subsection also requires that when the Executive Branch determines that Iran has tested a ballistic missile, it must submit a determination to Congress whether that test is in defiance of UN Security Council Resolution 2231.
 The Executive Branch is then required to determine who is responsible for the test and whether they should be subject to sanctions.

-Subsection (g) mandates the application of sanctions to anyone providing to or receiving from Iran conventional weapons or related materials in violation of UN Security Council Resolution 2231.
+Subsection (f) mandates the application of sanctions to anyone providing to or receiving from Iran conventional weapons or related materials in violation of UN Security Council Resolution 2231.

-Subsection (h) defines key terms used in this section and provides limited exceptions for entities who do adequate due diligence.
+Subsection (g) defines key terms used in this section and provides limited exceptions for entities who do adequate due diligence.

-Subsection (i) directs the Executive Branch to deny visas to the U.S. and block the U.S. property of anyone sanctioned under this act.
+Subsection (h) directs the Executive Branch to deny visas to the U.S. and block the U.S. property of anyone sanctioned under this act.